 Pen and June stumbled back (their faces twisting with disgust, June’s eyes bugged in a wild, rabid way) while I stood still.
 Some instinct opened my mouth, pulling in tentative breaths.
 The taste was sour and raw.
-Mrs. Matter, a handful of napkins to her nose, ran to the nearest window and began tugging on the rusty latch.
+Mrs. Matter, a handful of napkins pressed to her nose, ran to the nearest window.
+She began tugging on the rusty latch.
 “Help me!”

 I looked at her for a moment, the brown hair and eyes, the breasts too perfect for any girl not to envy or boy not to want.
-And she’s proportional too, thin where it matters and curvy where it shines.
+And she’s proportional also, thin where it matters and curvy where it shines.
 At the seeming dinosaur age of thirty-four boys still clamor to enroll in her chemistry classes.
-But at that moment, her voice, with its high womanly pitch muffled by napkins, sounded deep and masculine.
+But at that moment, her voice (its high womanly pitch muffled by napkins) sounded deep and masculine.
 Dizzy, I wondered if she’d recently sprouted a beard and Adam’s apple and I just hadn’t noticed for the past month, if gender is as fluid as some say it is.